gndec-yjs/FEM/Contents/Unit_4.md

 is **exact for all polynomials of order up to \(2m - 1\)**.

-This means that the higher the number of sampling (Gauss) points \(m\), the higher the order of the polynomial that can be integrated exactly.
+This means that the higher the number of sampling (Gauss) points $$ m $$, the higher the order of the polynomial that can be integrated exactly.
 The following table summarizes this relationship:

 | No. of Gauss Points $$m$$ | Polynomial Order Exactly Integrated | Example Function |